 By the time 20th Century Fox executive Daryl F. Zanuck began production on what would become 1940’s Brigham Young, the Fourteen Points had evolved into the Production Code Office, a self-appointed censorship office that had the power to withhold films from distribution if they did not follow the office’s updated censorship guidelines.
 To address polygamy in a way that would please both the Production Code Administration and the Latter-day Saint church, producer Daryl Zanuck sought input from multiple writers before shooting Brigham Young in April 1940.
 Worried this new film would ignite a new round of negative Mormon film representations, church president Heber J. Grant and apostle John A Widstoe lent their support and met with studio executives numerous times to ensure their views appeared in the final version of the film.

 The end result is something of a mixed bag.
-The film starts in Nauvoo as Joseph Smith, played by a young Vincent Price, stands on trial and subsequently murdered in prison by a mob.
+The film starts in the Mormon settlement of Nauvoo, Illinois as Joseph Smith, played by a young Vincent Price, is murdered in awaiting trail in prison by a mob.
 From there, the film centers on the budding romance between Jonathan Kent, a young Mormon man, and Zina Webb, a friendly non-Mormon who lives outside of Nauvoo, as they trek west following the saints’ expulsion from Illinois.
-Running alongside this romantic plot, Brigham Young struggles with filling Smith’s shoes while questioning whether he is the man who God wants to lead his people west.
+Running alongside this romantic plot, Brigham Young struggles with filling Smith’s shoes all while questioning whether he is the man who God wants to lead his people west.

 While Brigham Young does create sympathetic and dynamic Mormon characters, the film’s historical inaccuracies are aplenty.
 Several characters are an amalgamation of two or three historical figures to cut down on time.
 Dean Jagger’s Brigham Young is almost nothing like the historical figure.
 You can say many things about Brigham but humble, shy, and unsure of himself aren’t fit descriptors; yet, this is how the film characterizes the ‘Lion of the Lord’.